rundel/timezone/README.md

 This is a small R package that implements the function find_tz, which can be used to find the TZ timezone name that corresponds to the given geographic coordinates.

-The package uses Eric Muller's shapefile of the TZ timezones of (available at http://efele.net/maps/tz/world/) to determine the appropriate timezone name.
+The package uses offline shapefiles built from Open Street Map to determine the appropriate timezone name.
+The shapefiles and the tools to generate them are maintained by Evan Siroky at https://github.com/evansiroky/timezone-boundary-builder .
 The package additionally implements functionality that uses the Google Maps API to find the timezone name (Note that this API limits you to a maximum of 2500 requests per day).

 ## Examples